-A student has as many days as he was absent to make up the work missed.
+When absent due to an illness, injury, or family emergency, a student has as many days as he was absent to make up the work missed.
 The teacher has the authority to extend that period to a necessary amount of time and to limit what work needs to be completed and what could be omitted.